troychaplin/storybook-starter/docs/storybook/TESTING.md

-# Testing the story-to-block Integration
+# Testing

-This guide walks through verifying that `story-to-block` is correctly integrated with the Storybook starter project.
+This guide walks through verifying that the Storybook starter project and its `story-to-block` integration are working correctly.

 ## Prerequisites